danielanthonycollins/in-home/README.md

 - A 'You may also like...' section at the bottom of each product which shows products the user may be interested in based on what they are currently viewing
 - A 'Suggested for you' section on the users profile page which suggests products they may wish to purchase based on their previous order history
 - A newsletter signup, so the store can market their products and special offers directly to interested users.
+- Product images could be converted to WebP format to allow faster page loading

 ## **Testing Phase**